 You’ll notice that you can adapt intermittent fasting plans to your particular day and body with little effort.

-For this reason, in my experience, 16/8 Intermittent Fasting is the best method for women over 50.
-The ease of use with minimal sacrifice makes time-restricted eating a guarantee of success.
-You only have to cut out one meal and unnecessary snacks.
+In my experience, 16/8 Intermittent Fasting is the best method for women over 50.
+The ease of use with minimal sacrifice makes time-restricted eating so successful.
+Just cut out one meal and unnecessary snacks.

 - Fatty fish and seafood (salmon, mackerel, oysters)